 Revision Specifier Meaning Examples file@clientname A client name. p4 sync lock.c@lisag_ws The revision of file last taken into client workspace clientname .
 The revision of lock.c last taken into client workspace lisag_ws file#none The nonexistent p4 sync lock.c#none revision.
 Says that there should be no version of lock.c in the client workspace, even if one exists in the depot. file#head The head revision, p4 sync lock.c#head or latest version, of the file.
 Except for explicitly noted exceptions, this is identical to referring to the file with no revision specifier. file#have The revision on p4 sync lock.c#have the current client.
 This is synonymous to @client where client is the current client name.
 The revision of lock.c found in the current client. file@date The head revision p4 sync lock.c@1998/05/18 of the file at 00:00:00 on the morning of that date.
-Dates are specified as YYYYY/MM/DD.
+Dates are specified as YYYY/MM/DD.
 The head revision of lock.c as of 00:00:00, May 18, 1998.

-file@"date time" The head revision p4 sync lock.c@"1998/05/18 15:21:34 of the file in the p4 sync lock.c@1998/05/18:15:21:34 Revision Specifier Meaning Examples given time.
-The date is specified as above; the time is specified as HH:MM:SS.
-The date and the time must be separated by single space or a colon, and the entire string should be quoted.
-The time is specified on the 24-hour clock.
-Warning!
-Perforce allows you to search on dates with two-digit years, but these years file@"date time" of the file in the depot on the given date at the given time.
-The date is specified as above; the time is specified as The head revision of lock.c as of May 18, 1998, at 3:21:34 pm.
+Revision Specifier Meaning Examples file@"date time" The head revision of the file in the depot on the given date at the given time.
+The date is specified as above; the time is specified as HH:MM:SS. p4 sync lock.c@"1998/05/18 15:21:34" p4 sync lock.c@1998/05/18:15:21:34 The head revision of lock.c as of May 18, 1998, at 3:21:34 pm.
 Both forms shown above are equivalent.
 The date and the time must be separated by a single space or a colon, and the entire string should be quoted.
 The time is specified on the 24-hour clock.
 Warning!
 Perforce allows you to search on dates with two-digit years, but these years are assumed to fall in the twentieth century.
+For safety's sake, use four-digit years.